 Henry A. Wallace was elected US Vice President, yet his place in “America’s first family of agriculture” was by virtue of his birth.
 Early in his career, he founded a world-renowned seed corn company and was an editor of Wallaces’ Farmer magazine.
 He served as Vice President during WWII in addition to holding cabinet positions before and after the war.
 Learn more about the Wallace family’s legacy as you tour this historic site.

 The Birthplace Farm

-Open year-round, the Henry A. Wallace Country Life Center, now on the National Register of Historic Places, is a 40-acre parcel of the family’s original 160-acre farm.
+Open year-round, the Wallace Farm, now on the National Register of Historic Places, is a 40-acre parcel of the family’s original 160-acre farm.

 The farm was owned by “Uncle Henry” Wallace, later the first editor of Wallaces’ Farmer.
 His son, Henry C. (Harry) Wallace moved here in 1886 to raise purebred Shorthorn cattle, Percheron horses, Poland China hogs, and feeder cattle.
 Henry A. was born on the farm in 1888.

 The Farmhouse is a common example of rural homes throughout Iowa from the late 1800s and early 1900s.
 It now houses our Gift Shop.